pongpisit/cloudflare-workers-workshop/docs/02-hello-world.md

 # Module 2: Create Your First Worker (Hello World)

-In this module, you will create your first Cloudflare Worker.
-We'll do this two ways - first using the website (easy), then using the command line (recommended for real projects).
+In this module, you will create your first Cloudflare Worker using the command line.

-**Time needed: 45 minutes**
+**Time needed: 30 minutes**

 ---